 For more information, contact Jill Strube at 512-237-3282 x 2109.

 |2023 Welcome Sign Project|

 Welcome Sign at Loop 230 and Hill Road

 The City of Smithville, Smithville Area Chamber of Commerce, and Keep Smithville Beautiful are partnering to replace the Welcome sign at Loop 230 and Hill using funding from the St. David's Foundation.
 After the Call for Artists was completed and a project was selected, "Unity in Bloom," the artist had to withdraw from the project, but she agreed to let the City keep the project.
-Janus Lee has been coordinating this project and has worked with the community to create some very beautiful artwork.
-The Lost Pines Artisans' Alliance will be working the second part of August to take it across the finish line.
+Janus Lee helped to coordinate this project, working with the community to create some very beautiful artwork.
+The Lost Pines Artisans' Alliance took up the mantle during the second part of August to take it across the finish line.
+The sign should be installed in early November.
+Watch for information about the Artists' Show featuring all of the flowers that were submitted for this project.
 Read the original proposal, "Unity in Bloom," as it was submitted and accepted by the City.